mrzeeshanahmed/code-ingest/docs/USER_GUIDE.md

 2. Click the **Code Ingest** icon in the Activity Bar (left sidebar).
 3. The Code Ingest panel opens showing your file tree.

+### Webview Assets
+- If you are developing or packaging the extension, run `npm run build:webview` (or `npm run build:webview && npm run build`) to ensure all dashboard assets are available before testing or distributing the extension.

 ## Basic Usage

 ### Selecting Files